Secondary Education (MAT)

 Mid-Point Assessment: Prior to Student Teaching

-Satisfactory dispositions assessment; No lower than 2.0 in content methods class; within 3 credits of meeting content requirements; ECPY 607 and EDTP 501, EDTP 602 , and content methods courses passed; satisfactory mid-point teacher performance assessment (TPA); positive recommendation from Middle/Secondary Program Committee; electronic documentation of 200 hours of diverse and approved field experiences.
+Satisfactory dispositions assessment; No lower than 2.0 in content methods class; within three (3) credit hours of meeting content requirements; ECPY 607 and EDTP 501, EDTP 602 , and content methods courses passed; satisfactory mid-point teacher performance assessment (TPA); positive recommendation from Middle/Secondary Program Committee; electronic documentation of 200 hours of diverse and approved field experiences.

 Certification Assessment: After Student Teaching